'Fat Girl' (2001) by Catherine Breillat

 I feel the same way about Sally Mann's photography.
 It's beautiful, provocative, and in my mind, definitely art, but damn... those kids had no say in the creation or distribution of their images.
 It's inevitable that all parents are going to damage their kids in some way, many of which are unavoidable.
 Stopping yourself from showcasing and monetizing nude images of them seems like one pretty simple boundary not to cross.

-As someone who loves to watch, write about, and create film, I struggle with separating certain art from the artist and real life implications.
+As someone who loves to watch and write about film, I struggle with separating certain art from the artist and real life implications.
 "Fat Girl" is essentially a film about how it's difficult for women to ever truly own their sexuality.
 And yet... as a director, Catherine Breillat has sort of reappropriated the sexuality of her two young actresses.
 They've consented to appear nude and act in sex scenes, but they're minors, so how much weight does that consent really hold?

 Going back to the film, even Elena, who claims she doesn't want to lose her virginity until she knows she's with the right person, is coaxed into giving it up to a slimy douchebag who she has to know is completely full of shit.
 Maybe she's curious herself and wants to see what sex is like, despite not being in love.
 Either way, Elena is raped and not in control of her own sexuality.